Intrapersonal Dynamics

 Humans are social creatures.
 We didn’t evolve to survive in isolation, we thrived through cooperation, communication, and shared effort.
 Our brains are wired to seek connection because historically, being cast out meant death.
 Loneliness is the psychological alarm system that tells you something essential is missing.

-Unfortunately, when you need connection the most, you’re the least equipped to pursue it effectively.
+Unfortunately, when you need connection the most, you’re usually the least equipped to pursue it effectively.
 Desperation makes you needy.
 Fear of rejection makes you guarded.
 Accumulated isolation makes social interaction feel unfamiliar.
 The lonelier you get, the harder it becomes to escape.

 Needs

-You need the right kinds of people.
+To achieve genuine connection, you need the right kinds of people.
 Specifically, you need relationships that meet certain social and emotional functions that humans require to feel grounded.
 This is much easier said than done, but there is basic criteria.

 These needs can be met by different people in different ways.
 You don’t need one person to fulfill all of them.
 But you need enough of them met, consistently enough, that loneliness doesn’t become chronic.